-The hot beef sundae at the New York State Fair, held Aug.
-22 through Sept.
-3 in Syracuse, is not at all what it seems at first glance.
+The hot beef sundae at the New York State Fair, held at the end of summer in Syracuse, is not at all what it seems at first glance.
 Though it looks just like an ice cream sundae, it’s actually a savory dish made with mashed potatoes, roast beef, cheddar cheese and a cherry tomato on top that looks just like a sweet cherry.

 Since this “sundae” won’t satisfy your sweet tooth, you’ll want to leave room for the fair’s Milky Bun.
 This new dessert features a sliced doughnut with ice cream and toppings in the middle.
 Before you take a bite, the whole contraption gets heated in a warmer that toasts just the doughnut.
 Then, it’s all covered with doughnut glaze or your choice of more toppings.

 Deep-Fried Chicken Noodle Soup, State Fair of Texas

 Everything is bigger — and wackier — in Texas, and the food at the state fair is no exception.
 As crazy as it sounds, someone figured out how to deep fry chicken noodle soup and put it on a stick.
 The crunchy soup balls are served with a side of broth, which fairgoers pour into holes poked in each fried package of flavor.

 The State Fair of Texas, held from September to October in Dallas, has also featured a funnel cake bacon queso burger, a tamale doughnut and deep-fried Fruit Loops cereal.
 It’s time to loosen up your belt with the Texas-sized buckle, because there’s no chance you’ll leave this state fair hungry.